 Pairing a more-experienced associate with a less-experienced one may be beneficial.
 While one member of these two-man teams may be less knowledgeable about the process this time around, they’ll be able to learn from their more-experienced teammate.

 By the end of the count, they’ll be acquainted with the process for next year and can help lead.
 This can also be an opportunity for a less-experienced associate to become more familiar with the products you carry.

-Final Takeaway: Unified Commerce technologies make it all easier.
+Final Takeaway: Having the right tools makes it all easier.

 A comprehensive technology can help you stay competitive and help with each of the best practices listed above.
-The right stack can help you master these best practices, down to a science.
+The right tech and hardware stack can help you master these best practices, down to a science.

-A grocer whose store is already fully-connected from the POS to inventory:
+A retailer whose store is already fully-connected from the POS to inventory: